the-supernova/fullstack-prishapolicy/README.md

 Live Demo: [https://fullstack-prishapolicy.vercel.app/](https://fullstack-prishapolicy.vercel.app/)

 > [!NOTE]
-> PDFs cannot be viewed on mobile devices, as embeds are not supported on mobile devices.
+> PDFs cannot be viewed on mobile devices, as embeds are not supported on mobile browsers.

 ## Running the application
 Install the dependencies: